NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/gpubuildandrun.md

     [tkaiser2@kl6 h100]$
     ```

-There is a function *module_restore* defined in /nopt/nrel/apps/env.sh
+There is a function *module_restore* defined in /nopt/nrel/apps/env.sh.
-Sourcing /nopt/nrel/apps/env.sh sets modules back to the original state
+Sourcing /nopt/nrel/apps/env.sh sets modules back to the original state.
 module_restore also modifies $PATH and $LD_LIBRARY_PATH putting paths with your
 home directory at the beginning.